unlockingc/terminal-text-effect/README.md

 # Terminal Effect Text

 ## Introduction
-Terminal effect text made easy. color log and everything you need.
+Terminal effect text made easy.
+Color log and everything you need.

-a simple wrapper of [SGR (Select Graphic Rendition) parameters](https://en.wikipedia.org/wiki/ANSI_escape_code)
+A simple wrapper of [SGR (Select Graphic Rendition) parameters](https://en.wikipedia.org/wiki/ANSI_escape_code).

-some parameter are not support by some terminal, see details in https://en.wikipedia.org/wiki/ANSI_escape_code
+Some parameter are not support by some terminal, see details in https://en.wikipedia.org/wiki/ANSI_escape_code

 ## Usage
 1. install